samuelkhong/BoomerToZoomer/README.md

 FastAPI Backend: The Python code utilizes the FastAPI framework to create a backend server.
 It incorporates OpenAI for text translation.
 The server listens for POST requests on the '/process' endpoint, processes the user's input, and sends back the translated result in JSON format.
 It also implements CORS (Cross-Origin Resource Sharing) to allow requests from specified origins.

 JavaScript for User Interaction: This JavaScript code waits for the document to load before attaching an event listener to the submit button.
 When the button is clicked, it fetches the user's input, sends it to the FastAPI backend, and receives the translated response.
 The translated text is then displayed on the web page.
-The code also handles error cases gracefully.